Bavarian State Mint

 The Bavarian State Mint (Bayerisches Hauptmünzamt) is a European mint located in the city of Munich.

 It is one of the four German coin mints, the others being the Staatliche Münzen Baden-Württemberg, the Staatliche Münze Berlin, and the Hamburgische Münze.
+The Bavarian State Mint has been in operation since 1871 CE.
 All coins from the BCM contain a 'D' mint mark for tracking purposes.
-The Bavarian State Mint has been in operation since 1871 CE.